 - Avoid caffeine use after lunch (including medications and other items......check your labels!!)

-- Avoid nicotine 2 hrs before bedtime
+- Avoid nicotine 2 hrs before bedtime or remove completely

 - 6) Get Some Natural Light